-Shore power is an environmentally friendly and noise-free way to provide electricity to ships while they are berthed.
-It reduces emissions and therefore helps make ports greener.
+Shore power is an environmentally friendly and noise-free way of mooring ships.
+Instead of using diesel generators, ships can connect to the electricity grid available at the wharf.
+This reduces emissions and therefore helps make ports greener.
 Numerous connection points are already available for barges and tugboats.
 Port of Antwerp-Bruges is committed to also providing shore power for the largest container ships by 2028.

 Shore power for barges

 There is a uniform shore power system for inland navigation in Flanders.
 On the website of the Flemish Inland Shipping Services platform you will find an overview of the network of shore-based power facilities in Flanders and you can read how to make use of those facilities.

 Port of Antwerp-Bruges and the City of Antwerp offer skippers a large number of connection points to shore power in Antwerp.
 This network allows bargemasters to use electricity via the shore while the vessels are berthed at the waiting dock.
 We currently have three shore power sites under our management.